Download

 In the case of a multi-site trial/study, the site for which the Chief Investigator is also the Principal Investigator.

-Terminology - Research documentation
+Terminology - Research documentation:

 It is important to note that the study documents listed below will have been scrutinised and approved by an Ethics committee during the Health Research Authority (HRA) approval process.
 It is important that only approved versions of documents are used and no changes are made without an amendment to the HRA: